GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 1. Contact your project manager or the reporting officer to request for TechPass account and SEED provisioning(optional).

-!> To access service such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.
+!> To access services such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.

 2. Provide the required details in this request such as your organisational email address, mobile phone number and project name.